Jim Slattery: Law career

-Slattery lived in Virginia and was partner in a Washington, D.C. law firm, Wiley Rein LLP after his defeat.
+Slattery lived in Virginia and was a partner in a Washington, D.C. law firm, Wiley Rein LLP after his defeat.
 In 2019, he left Wiley Rein, where he had worked for more than two decades, to start his own firm, Slattery Strategy.

-Jim Slattery has been practicing law since 1975 and has advised domestic and international clients who have matters pending before the U.S. Congress, federal agencies and regulatory bodies.
-His extensive client list has included large publicly traded corporations and smaller family controlled businesses.
-He has special experience in public policy matters related to health care, railroads, International trade, Ukraine and Iran.
+Jim Slattery has been practicing law since 1975 and has advised domestic and international clients who have matters pending before the U.S. Congress, federal agencies, and regulatory bodies.
+His extensive client list has included large publicly traded corporations and smaller family-controlled businesses.
+He has special experience in public policy matters related to health care, railroads, International trade, Ukraine, and Iran.
 Slattery maintains strong relations with senior Democratic leaders in the U.S. House and Senate.

 He has also done various consulting and pro bono work, including successfully advocating for the release of a Princeton University student who had been imprisoned in Iran.

 His youngest son, Mike Slattery, lives in Mission, Kansas.
 Mike was elected to the Kansas State House in 2008, defeating his Republican opponent Ronnie Metzker.
 Mike edged out fellow Democrat Andy Sandler by three votes in a hotly contested primary.